 Founded in 1977, Dogs for the Deaf, Inc is a 501(c)(3) national nonprofit organization whose mission is to professionally train dogs to help people and enhance lives while maintaining a lifelong commitment to all dogs they rescue or breed and the people they serve.
 Dogs for the Deaf is accredited through Assistance Dogs International.
 To learn more about our history, please visit our About Us section.

-Program dogs are placed nationally as well, and you can learn more about their placements by looking at the Impact Map.
+Dogs for the Deaf places dogs in three areas, including: Hearing Assistance Dogs, Program Assistance Dogs, and Autism Assistance Dogs.
+Both Hearing and Program dogs are placed nationally as well, and you can learn more about their placements by looking at the Impact Map.
 The Autism Assistance Dog program is currently still in the beta phase, and placements are only happening locally in southern Oregon’s Rogue Valley.
 Over the next several years, we anticipate growing the program, to place across Oregon, then the west coast, and eventually across the United States.

 Dogs for the Deaf has received several prestigious awards and honors in 2016, including: Oregon Business’ 100 Best Nonprofits to Work for in Oregon, America’s Best Charities, 4-star rating with Charity Navigator, and acknowledged as a Great Charity by Great Nonprofits.